Parth123-Pro/Parth123-Pro/README.md

 ---

-# Project 6: Blackjack V3
+# Project 6: The 21st Jack

 An advanced, data-driven Blackjack simulation and strategy optimization platform.
 Built to bridge the gap between classic gameplay and real-time statistical analytics, Blackjack V3 features a dedicated mathematical engine that tracks table telemetry, evaluates deck depths, and calculates optimal strategic play on the fly.